verificarlo/verificarlo/README.md

 When invoked with the `--verbose` flag, veritracer provides detailed output of the instrumentation process.

-Veritracer builds a file containing all information gathered during the compilation of variables instrumented.
-Information is collected in the `locationInfo.map` file.
+Information on variables instrumented are gathered in the `locationInfo.map` file.
 By default, this file is created in the directory where compilation is made.
 You can change it by modifying the environment variable `VERITRACER_LOCINFO_PATH`.

-After execution, veritracer produces a file named `range_tracer.dat` which contain the raw values collected during the execution.
+After execution, veritracer produces a file named `veritracer.dat` which contain the raw values collected during the execution.
 By default, it is a binary file, but it can be switched to text format by specifying the `--tracer-format=text` option.